 What to do if a car dealer does not pay off the loan on your trade-in

-The following suggestions from the Georgia Department of Law's Consumer Protection Division should not be construed as legal advice, nor is it a guarantee that you do have a claim or defense under federal law.
+The following suggestions from the Georgia Attorney General's Consumer Protection Division should not be construed as legal advice, nor is it a guarantee that you do have a claim or defense under federal law.